 A peer-to-peer marketplace that offers services instead of products needs to have a booking system in place.
 To mark the availability/unavailability and to book the slots to eliminate any chances of errors, a calendar needs to be integrated into the marketplace.

-We have reached the most crucial part of the article.
+We have reached the most crucial part of the article (How to Build a Peer to Peer Marketplace).
 A peer-to-peer marketplace can be built by multiple approaches.
 Two of them are:

 Custom development from scratch is a sound idea if you need extended functionality or a high level of customization.
 However, this needs to be kept in mind that this approach consumes most of the time and money.
 You need to hire a development team that can help you with the technical aspects and guide you on the way to product launch and even after that.